parthbaokar/raote-planner/src/README.md

 The results from both of these strategies are compared, and the lower cost solution is returned.

 A third strategy which we did not have time to finish is an implementation of simulated annealing, which is a probabilistic technique for approximating the global optimum of a given function.
 At each iteration of this algorithm, it considers accepting a new state with some probability, with this converging to a global optimum in the long run.
 We tried to use the API from simanneal with limited success.

+Specifically, our approach was to assign Rao's driving route to our state.
+Each move, we either added or removed a location to his route.
+Sometimes, more than one location would be added because the neighbors of the insertion/deletion point were not connected.
+To calculate the energy, each TA chose the closest location on the route to be its dropoff point, and then the total cost was calculated.